 We’ll dig more into how RingCentral’s instant messaging app can also handle task management and file sharing, and show you why we felt comfortable making that statement later.
 In this post, we’ll cover:

-- The 3 best instant messaging programs for small businesses:
+- 3 powerful instant messaging program options for small businesses:

-How to decide which instant messaging app is the right fit for your small business
+- BONUS: How to decide which instant messaging app is the right fit for your business

-The 3 best instant messaging programs for small businesses
+3 powerful instant messaging programs for small businesses

 As a multifunctional platform built with small businesses in mind, RingCentral truly can’t be beat when it comes to instant messaging programs.
 It has it all: from a quick chat platform to video calling, file sharing, task management, and scheduling—all built into one platform.